 Cao Jinsheng, from China Merchants Bank’s surveillance security division, pointed out that the issues stemmed from the mismatch of PC-based HDDs to SDVR applications.
 “When we first deployed our SDVR systems, our various vendors used PC-based HDDs, as there was no surveillance-specific storage solution back then.
 Little did we know that this would cause such issues for us down the line,” says Cao.

 Systemic analysis revealed that partial HDD failure caused the missing footage.
-While these drives performed adequately in the beginning, they were ultimately not optimised for SDVR operations.
-Over time, the rigours of round-the-clock usage in the SDVR systems introduced excessive stress on the PC-based HDDs: managing higher power consumption and heat output while maintaining optimal availability and performance on a 24×7 basis.
+While these drives performed adequately in the beginning, they were ultimately not optimized for SDVR operations.
+Over time, the rigors of round-the-clock usage in the SDVR systems introduced excessive stress on the PC-based HDDs: managing higher power consumption and heat output while maintaining optimal availability and performance on a 24×7 basis.
 This led to lowered data integrity in affected disk sectors, resulting in data loss and drive failures.

 To compound the issue, China Merchants Bank had engaged numerous surveillance solution vendors who used different brands of HDDs, resulting in vast differences in HDD reliability across different branches and leaving the bank with few means to determine which PC-based HDD would break down next.

-Surveillance HDD - The Surveillance Storage Solution of Choice
+Surveillance HDD—The Surveillance Storage Solution of Choice

 China Merchants Bank knew it had to act fast.
 The bank decided to consolidate all its future storage solutions acquisitions under one HDD brand for quality control and simpler inventory.
-This was achieved through centralised acquisitions by its head office.
+This was achieved through centralized acquisitions by its head office.

 China Merchants Bank also decided to switch to newly available surveillance-based storage solutions to boost the reliability of its SDVR systems.

 With these decisions made, one question remained: which HDD would best suit the needs of China Merchants Bank?
-The answer — Surveillance HDD from Seagate.
+The answer— Surveillance HDD from Seagate.

-According to Cao, China Merchants Bank did not take long to decide on the Seagate surveillance storage offering, “Technically, the Surveillance HDD was a natural choice for us in the wake of our issues with non-surveillance optimised HDDs ...
+According to Cao, China Merchants Bank did not take long to decide on the Seagate surveillance storage offering, “Technically, the Surveillance HDD was a natural choice for us in the wake of our issues with non-surveillance optimized HDDs ...
 Seagate not only provides good service and greater cost-efficiency for us, but also ensures the quality of its HDDs through better storage and delivery facilities.”